8base/old-documentation/development-tools/client-tools/user-authentication.md

 ### withAuth HOC
 }
 [/block]
-Once you initialized `EightBaseAppProvider` with `authClient` you can use `withAuth` higher order component to receive the current authentication state. `withAuth` injects `auth` prop into the wrapped component and allows you to check whether the user is logged in, trigger logout and more.
-Check out [`withAuth` source code](https://github.com/8base/sdk/blob/master/packages/auth/src/withAuth.js) for more details on what props it injects.
+Once you initialized `EightBaseAppProvider` with `authClient` you can use the `withAuth` higher order component to receive the current authentication state. `withAuth` injects `auth` prop into the wrapped component and allows you to check whether the user is logged in, trigger logout and more.
+Check out the [`withAuth` source code](https://github.com/8base/sdk/blob/master/packages/auth/src/withAuth.js) for more details on what props it injects.

 ```javascript
 import React from 'react';